jquacinella/IS607_Project/Project.md

 ![plot of chunk unnamed-chunk-14](figure/unnamed-chunk-14.png)

 If we look at the distributions for income, we see that 25th percentile (the bottom of the box in the boxplots) decreases over time.
-Therefore, the IQR is generally spreading downwards.
+Theore, the IQR is generally spreading downwards.
 The rent boxplots, however, seem to stay steady.
 This would insinutate that the ratio of rent to income is increasing due to lower total income, not changing values of rent.

 For completion, here is the percentage of data points (per year) that are 'outliers' in the boxplots (approximately 6% over all datasets):